michaelockenden/algorand-flask/blog/blogpost.md

     return balance
 ```

 This method uses Purestake.io to connect to the algod client.
-Afer putting in your API key,
+After putting in your API key,
 run `passphrase = create_account()` to generate a TestNet account and save the passphrase.
 Make sure you store this somewhere because we'll be using it a lot before implementing a login system.

 Note that we made a helper function to return the algod client whenever.
 From now on, we'll be calling this function to use the client, so be sure to use `algod_client()` and not `algod_client`.